waywardmonkeys/optimizing-sw-occlusion-culling/source/speculatively-speaking.rst

 Vertex transformation
 ~~~~~~~~~~~~~~~~~~~~~

-`Last time`_, we modified the vertex transform code in the depth test
+:doc:`Last time <reshaping-dataflows>`, we modified the vertex transform code in the depth test
 rasterizer to get rid of the z-clamping and simplify the clipping logic.
 We also changed the logic to make better use of the regular structure of
 our input vertices.
 We don't have any special structure we can use to